 Texture from Silent Hill 3 PC

 In the Playstation 2 game the poem in hard to read on the wall but in the HD collection we could read the poem word for word without a close up observation shot by just staring at the wall.
 It was a little funny too because noticed that “coins” was misspelled!
-It was this new found clarity that really made us both want to slow down and just spend time looking at every little bit of the environments just to try to uncover other previously unknown details (unfortunately we couldn’t really spend too much time as we wanted to get through the game with the limited time we had!).
+It was this new found clarity that really made us both want to slow down and just spend time looking at every little bit of the environments just to try to uncover other previously unknown details (unfortunately we couldn’t really spend too much time as we had limited time with the game).

-So both games look gorgeous but I’m sure you all probably care more about what I thought about the new voice work.
+So both games benefited from some higher resolution textures but I’m sure you all probably care more about what I thought about the new voice work.
 For those who may have been in the dark these past few months it was announced early on that both Silent Hill 2 and Silent Hill 3 would have an entirely new voice cast in this upgrade.
 Not surprisingly, this change upset many Silent Hill fans and had had also become a deal breaker for purchasing the collection for many.
 As an old fan myself I have to say that yes the new voices do sound strange and are jarring at first because I’m so used to the old ones but in my opinion they are in no way terrible.